 - Answering questions

 This is why the second after you publish your content you need to start building up these numbers.
-Begin by sharing it to all your social media networks.
-Then encourage those social shares to increase by using networks like Fiverr, ViralContentBuzz, JustRetweet, and CoPromote.
-All these sites offer ways for you to effectively pay for social promotion.
+Begin by sharing it on all your social media networks and scheduling it to publish multiple times (since your audience won’t all see it the first time you share it).

 The next step is exposure.
 The more people that you reach with your content, the greater the number of links you’re likely to get from them.
 The fastest way to get exposure with your target audience beyond simply sharing it on your social accounts is through social media advertising.
 Specifically, create ads for:

-Next, do some Twitter outreach by finding people who have shared similar content using the pro version of BuzzSumo.
+Do some social media outreach by finding people who have shared similar content using the pro version of BuzzSumo:

-If you can find direct contact information for these people, trying emailing them.
-Otherwise, send them a simple tweet to let them know that you noticed they shared a particular post and that you have a good one on the same topic you think they’d be interested in.
+If you can find direct contact information for these people, trying emailing them (Hunter is a great tool for finding email addresses).
+Otherwise, tweet or DM them about a post they shared and that you have a good one on the same topic you think they’d be interested in.
 Start with those sharers who have the most followers and retweets and work your way down the list.

 Just in case your outreach is ignored, you can also combine tactics by exporting lists of people from BuzzSumo who have shared similar content and then create Tailored Audiences for Twitter ads using their usernames.
 This is a great way to craft a relevant remarketing campaign for your target demographic.